U.K. Subs: Album titles and later releases

 After releasing Ziezo, the Subs released a double single in 2017 and an EP in 2018 in addition to two albums of covers, titled Subversions and Subversions II, which were released in 2018 and 2019, respectively.

 On 1 July 2022, Cleopatra Records released the Subs' latest studio album, Reverse Engineering.
 Alvin Gibbs announced on behalf of the U.K. Subs in January 2021 that the band had begun recording the new album due to the large amount of new material they had written both as a band and individually.
 He said that this new album "will categorically be the last ever UK Subs album."

+Musical style

+The UK Subs' tempo exceeded that of many of the original British punk bands, earning them a reputation as a pioneer of hardcore punk music.
+They retained limited elements of rhythm and blues due to Harper's previous years as an R&B singer.
+Music writer Colin Larkin described the band as specialising in "shambolic sub-three-minute bursts of alcohol-driven rock ‘n’ roll".